 More about the manual.

-The student website delivers the Current Climate Studies activities, also designed by Dr. Weinbeck and Dr. Geer, to compliment the topics in the Investigations Manual.
-The Weekly Climate News and current climate data are delievered weekly during the fall and spring semesters and then archived.
+The student website hosts the Current Climate Studies activities that compliment the topics in manual.
+The Weekly Climate News and current climate data are delivered weekly during the fall and spring semesters.
+All and then archived.

 More about the portal.

-Delievered via Dropbox in the summer and available on the faculty website through academic year, the Faculty Resource Material includes answer forms and answer keys.
-Available both as word documents and pdfs, or in Respondus files that are compatible with campus course management systems.
+Delivered via the faculty website, the Faculty Resource Material includes answer forms and answer keys.
+Available both in Word and PDF, or Respondus files compatible with campus course management systems.

 More about the faculty resources.